Explaining electric propulsion to Boomers!

 The grief involved in starting a regular outboard motor – getting the choke right, pulling the cord to the point of dislocating your shoulder, the fuel mix, backache, smelly smoke and greasy fumes in your wake seem a world away.
 No need to be only one on board with the experience to get it going.
 The whole family has fallen in love with TEMO.
 Young and old, men, women and children use it every day and have quickly forgotten what life was like before.

 So does that make things a bit clearer?
-Here is our FAQ section with all the information you need
+Here is the english FAQ with plenty of information about TEMO

 If you’ve still got any queries, please don't hesitate to comment on this article, which we hope to broaden in response to your questions!